The Nature of Time

 You’re comparing one thing to another.
 You’re comparing one length of time to another length of time.
 There’s no absolute.

-So, is it that we’re comparing one length of time to another length of time when we’re talking about measuring?
+Is it that we’re comparing one length of time to another length of time when we’re talking about measuring?
 Or is there an actual interval between a cause and an effect that we're measuring?
 Yes, there is an interval.
-Well, how long is that interval (we’re not talking about your individual experience of the interval)?
+Well, how long is that interval (we’re not talking about our individual experience of the interval)?
 This is the question.
-So then that brings up the whole topic of a common-denominator (gzhi-mthun) temporal interval that serves as the basis for labeling by different persons and with many different labels of temporal units.
-And that gets into the whole discussion of external phenomena and the Chittamatra-Prasangika difference here, but that I think can wait till our next session
+It brings up the whole topic of a common-denominator (gzhi-mthun) temporal interval that serves as the basis for labeling by different persons and with many different labels of temporal units.
+Further, that gets into the whole discussion of external phenomena and the Chittamatra-Prasangika difference here, but that I think can wait till our next session.

 What is a common denominator?